heygrady/react-redux-notes/redux-wordpress.md

 ```

 ### Adding selectors

 The bulk of what your containers will include from your module will be selectors.
 Selectors are in charge of returning portions of the state that are relevant to your app.
 Below you'll see all of the selectors we're using in the `PostListContainer`.
 We'll go through them.

+You'll notice that although we recommended reselect for creating memoized selectors... most selectors don't need it.
+Most of the time a selector directly selects a value from the state.
+There isn't really anything that can be done to speed that up.

+You would use a memoized selector, like the ones reselect's `createSelector()` returns, cache the result of computed selectors.
+The trick is that the cache is invalidated every time state changes.
+It's exciting but we don't need it just yet.

+*Note:* There's something special to take note of in the way selectors are used in your app.
+They're meant to be used only in `mapStateToProps`... a function that is called every time the state changes.
+This reveals the hidden trick to how `createSelector()` works &mdash; it recalculates everything when the state changes without having to subscribe to an event.
+Instead of relying on events, it happens naturally as because of how its implemented.
+You can see a version of the same trick being used in the `makePostSelectors()` function below.

+*Note:* You can see in `makePostSelectors()` that it relies on [functional scope](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch3.md) to create a sort of ephemeral instance.
+The object that it returns is only useful for the state it was created for.
+Because of the way redux connects to react, you can be sure that the object is using the current state as long as you use it within `mapStateToProps`.

+*Note:* If you find yourself creating "computed selectors" that combine multiple values into dependent values you should use reselect.

+Selectors are meant to be used in the `mapStateToProps` function of a component.

 ```js
 // ... snippet from src/routes/Posts/modules/posts.js